-God, speaking through the prophet Jeremiah, uses diamonds and their well known hardness as an analogy to show how entrenched were the sins committed by the Kingdom of Judah.
+God, speaking through the prophet Jeremiah, uses this stone's well known hardness as an analogy to show how entrenched were the sins committed by the Kingdom of Judah.
 He states that, "The sin of Judah is engraved with a pen of iron, with the point of a diamond (Hebrew shamiyr, Strong's Concordance #H8068); it is carved upon the tablet of their heart and upon the horns of your altars . . ."
-(Jeremiah 17:1, Holy Bible Faithful Version).
+(Jeremiah 17:1).

 Because of this gemstone's many desirable characteristics (clarity, purity, hardness, rarity, etc.) it had many powers and abilities attributed to it.

 This gemstone was considered an emblem of invincibility and fearlessness.
 It gave the wearer courage, extra strength and the stamina to be victorious.
 It could drive away nighttime evil spirits and ghosts, bring good luck to a person, and even make someone invisible!
 This gem was also believed to have reproductive powers.
 Diamonds were associated with lightning and believed to be products of electrical strikes.

-Like the turquoise, diamonds were thought to lose their talisman-like powers if they were bought.
+Like the turquoise, this rare gem was thought to lose its talisman-like powers if they were bought.
 Only stones received as a gift, it was believed, would retain their supernatural abilities (Curious Lore of Precious Stones, pages 69 - 73).

-Where is the ONLY place in the entire world where you can hunt for this rare and incredibly valuable gemstone for a small fee and KEEP what you find?
+Where is the only place in the entire world where you can hunt for this rare and incredibly valuable gemstone for a small fee and keep what you find?

 In the United States, the Crater of Diamonds State Park in the U.S. state of Arkansas is the world's eighth largest diamond-bearing volcanic crater.
 The park offers the public a chance to search for this valuable precious stone.
 From 1972, (the year the area became a state park) to 2013, 30,891 rough versions of this precious stone have been discovered with a total weight of about 6,173 carats (USGS 2013 Minerals Yearbook for Gemstones).